andrelandgraf/foodo-frontend/README.md

 - Find the corresponding backend-api [here](https://github.com/tum-aweink/foodo-backend).
 - Find the corresponding alexa-skill [here](https://github.com/andrelandgraf/foodo-alexa-skill).

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but we ejected Create React App to have more control over linting and configuration.
+Please find the Create React App documentation on the bottom of this README.
+Find the corresponding boilerplate application that we used [here](https://github.com/andrelandgraf/react-oauth2-skeleton).

 ### Features

 - built-in structure for navigation with react-router
 - built-in structure and logic for internationalization with i18next
-- oauth2 flow (for more information, see chapter oAuth)
+- oauth2 flow (for more information, see chapter oAuth) with login, register, and authorize Alexa functionalities

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but we ejected Create React App to have more control over linting and configuration.
-Please find the Create React App documentation on the bottom of this README.
+- landing/about page
+- home screen with standard recipes sorted after categories and personalized marked for the user
+- profile page to save personal preferences and settings
+- cooking page to see a user recipe, edit the ingredients, substitute ingredients via modal dialogues
+- statistics page for an overview over the user's nutriscore improvements

 ### OAuth

 OAuth offers a rich set of protocols to allow authorized API calls.
-This skeleton includes logic and program flow for login and register functionality and account linking for third-party services (e.g. Amazon Alexa account linking).
+This application includes logic and program flow for login and register functionality and account linking for third-party services (e.g. Amazon Alexa account linking).

 #### Account Linking